G. Donald Harrison

 Harrison’s design concept was illustrated when he wrote: “To me, all art is international; one can draw from the best of all countries.
 I have used the technique at my disposal to produce instruments which I consider suitable for expressing the best in organ literature.
 I have no use for copying successful works of the past; such a method is doomed to failure.
 It seems to me the only way to build artistic and successful instruments is to have knowledge of what has gone before, and to thoroughly understand the underlying principles upon which the great works of the past have been based.
 The works produced are then originals, and while they can possess all the advantages of other good work, they have their own personality and reflect their own good time.”

-The pipe organs at Grace Cathedral in San Francisco, Church of the Advent in Boston, and at St. John’s Chapel in Groton, Massachusetts, are often as cited as the first “turning point” instruments produced under Harrison’s direction.
-Each contained Baroque-style stops on low wind pressure with several different high-pitched mixtures – a vast departure from the norm in organ building at the time.
-But Harrison’s characteristic wisdom, restraint and diplomacy ensured that these rather revolutionary instruments made their appearance without offense.
-The tide soon turned in American organ building, and before long it seemed that everyone wanted an Aeolian-Skinner in their church or institution.
-Other builders adapted their product to the new and evolving market as well.
+The pipe organs at Grace Cathedral in San Francisco, Church of the Advent in Boston, and at St. John’s Chapel in Groton, Massachusetts, are often as cited as the first transitional instruments produced under Harrison’s direction.
+Each featured Baroque-style stops on low wind pressure with several different high-pitched mixtures, departing from contemporary American organ-building standards.
+These designs influenced a shift in the market, increasing demand for Aeolian-Skinner instruments, prompting other builders to adapt their product to the changing styles.

 A heavy smoker, Harrison died of a heart attack after weeks of overworking himself during hot summer months for the rebuilding of the E.M.
 Skinner organ at Saint Thomas Church Fifth Avenue for the 1956 American Guild of Organists national convention in New York City.
 Ernest M. Skinner, although much older, outlived Harrison by four years.

 Aeolian-Skinner pipe organs built under Harrison's direction are considered by many to be the apotheosis of the American organ builder's art for their period.
 Unfortunately many of Harrison's masterworks have been altered, rebuilt or modified in such a way as to no longer be representative of his aesthetic.